-Part 4: "Contact tracing for COVID-19: Assessing needs, using a tailored approach"
+Report 4: "Contact tracing for COVID-19: Assessing needs, using a tailored approach"

 (Jun 2, 2020)

-Part 3: "Smart testing for COVID-19 virus and antibodies" (May 20, 2020)
+Report 3: "Smart testing for COVID-19 virus and antibodies" (May 20, 2020)

-Part 2: "Effective COVID-19 crisis communication" (May 6, 2020)
+Report 2: "Effective COVID-19 crisis communication" (May 6, 2020)

-Part 1: "The future of the COVID-19 pandemic: lessons learned from pandemic influenza" (Apr 30, 2020)
+Report 1: "The future of the COVID-19 pandemic: lessons learned from pandemic influenza" (Apr 30, 2020)

 Welcome to "COVID-19: The CIDRAP Viewpoint."
 Our intent with the Viewpoint series is to add key information regarding the pandemic, address issues that haven't garnered the attention they deserve, and reflect the unique expertise among the CIDRAP team and our expert consultants.

-In this series of reports we will address timely issues with straight talk and clarity.
+In this periodic series of reports, we will address timely issues with straight talk and clarity.
 And the steps we recommend will be based on our current reality and the best available data.
 Our goal is to help planners envision some of the situations that might present themselves later this year or next year so that they can take key steps now, while there’s still time.